 This Guide will enable you to:

-Companies are increasingly creating and publishing content in various forms in an effort to build their brands and forge direct relationships with audiences and potential customers.
-But as competition for attention intensifies, standing out is getting harder by the minute.
+Companies are increasingly turning to brand publishing in an effort to build their brands and forge direct relationships with audiences and potential customers.
+But as competition for attention online intensifies, standing out is getting harder by the minute.

 For progressive companies, content creation now goes far beyond a simple marketing or public relations tactic.
 The days of throwing together content to generate easy search traffic and lightly sugarcoat marketing copy are long gone.
 Content is now woven into their fabric and has become a foundational part of how they operate their businesses and express their brands and identities to the world.